RomanLut/hx_espnow_rc/doc/tx_diy_controller.md

 # Sticks calibration

-To enter **sticks calibration mode**, power the controller with **left stick moved LEFT DOWN**.
+To enter **sticks calibration mode**, power the controller with **Right Trigger pressed**.
 Controller will indicate calibration phase with LEDS and audio messages.

+Alternatively, delete **calibration.json** to enter calibration mode.

 1) `LED pattern: *..* .**.` Move all sticks and external axes to the min and max positions.
 2) `LED pattern: .**.` Move all sticks and external axis to center position.